publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stD/ptI/ch807/m__us_usc_t10_s8062.md

  __Requirements for Transferring Aircraft Within the Air Force Inventory__

 [Pub.
 L. 111–383, div.
 A, title III, § 345][/us/pl/111/383/s345], Jan.
 7, 2011, [124 Stat.
-4191][/us/stat/124/4191], provided that:
+4191][/us/stat/124/4191], as amended by [Pub.
+L. 114–92, div.
+A, title X, § 1088][/us/pl/114/92/s1088], Nov.
+25, 2015, [129 Stat.
+1014][/us/stat/129/1014], provided that:

 >     “(a)  __Requirements__  __.—__

->     In proposing the transfer of ownership of any aircraft from ownership by a reserve component of the Air Force to ownership by a regular component of the Air Force, including such a transfer to be made on a temporary basis, the Secretary of the Air Force shall ensure that a written agreement regarding such transfer of ownership has been entered into between the Director of the Air National Guard, the Commander of the Air Force Reserve Command, and the Chief of Staff of the Air Force.
+>     Before making an aircraft transfer described in subsection (c), the Secretary of the Air Force shall ensure that a written agreement regarding such transfer has been entered into between the Chief of Staff of the Air Force and the Director of the Air National Guard or the Chief of Air Force Reserve.
 Any such agreement shall specify each of the following:

 >         “(1) The number of and type of aircraft to be transferred.